kimutaiamos/Gallery/README.md

 # Gallery
+Developed by sir Amos Kimutai on 25 november 2021
+## Descriptions
 This a personaAbout This a personal gallery ,with my different categories displayed according to places taken and enable other people viewl gallery ,with my different categories displayed according to places taken and enable other people view
-## Personal Gallery

-## Descriptions

-personal gallery is a web based application that allows users to view my favourite photos .a user can copy photo url
 ## users interface
 users get get various choices on what gallerys they want to view
 ## Technologies used